We'll share the things you need, as well as some items we use in our own home studio to create portraits, product photos and more.

 Don't think that you need to have dedicated space to create your home studio.
 It's nice if you have extra space, but that's not what we do.

 We use seamless paper and collapsible backgrounds that we can easily setup and pack away when we're done.
 That's because the best space in our home to create a home studio is our living room.

-To hold up the seamless paper, we use a pair of Manfrotto 1005BAC 107″ light stands (link below).
+To hold up the seamless paper, we use a pair of Manfrotto 1005BAC 107″ light stands.
 These things are strong, sturdy and they stack together for storage.
 I love them.
-Best light stands I’ve ever found, short of using a C-Stand.
+Best light stands I've ever found, short of using a C-Stand.

 We also use and recommend the Lastolite collapsible backgrounds.
-There are plenty of options, but I shared links below to two of our favorites.
+There are plenty of options, but here are two of our favorites.

-If you go this route, I HIGHLY recommend getting the Lastolite Magnetic Background Support (link below).
-It’s fast, easy and will hold the background where it ought to be.
+If you go this route, I HIGHLY recommend getting the Lastolite Magnetic Background Support.
+It's fast, easy and will hold the background where it ought to be.
 Trust me, this is a time saver.